 Can I subscribe to multiple SA magazines through one service?

-Yes — DLT Monthly is the only South African subscription service that bundles titles from multiple publishing houses (Media24, Caxton, Associated Magazines and others) into one monthly pack.
+Yes.
+DLT Monthly is the only South African subscription service that bundles titles from multiple publishing houses, Media24, Caxton, Associated Magazines and others, into one monthly pack, instead of locking you to a single publisher's titles.

 The Bottom Line